 When we talk about cancer prevention, much of the focus is on lifestyle.
-Which is largely as it should be.
 Diet, exercise, and personal habits are major contributing factors in the development of many common cancers.
 However, environment also plays a large role in cancer statistics.
 Unfortunately, when we talk about environmental cancer risks most people tend to only see the big picture, focusing on pollution, radiation, or toxic waste disposal.
 But there are many cancer causing agents that might be lurking closer to home.
-Many of the household items that we take for granted may actually be increasing our risk for developing cancer.
+Many of the household products that we take for granted may actually be increasing our risk for developing cancer.
 Fortunately, there are steps we can take to cancer-proof our homes.
 But before we can do that, we have to identify the cancer causing household products that we need to avoid.

 We all want to keep a clean house, both for appearance sake and for our own good health.
 But many of the common household cleaners we have relied on for years actually contain harmful chemicals that have been linked to a variety of health issues, including asthma, cancer and neurological disorders.
 Many common household cleaners and detergents contain toxic chemicals, such as Acetone, Diethanolamine, Ethoxylated Nonyl Phenol, and Methylene Chloride.
 The names of the chemicals alone are a good indicator that we really don’t want these products in our homes.
 A majority of these household cleaners can be replaced with all natural alternatives, such as hydrogen peroxide, baking soda, and white vinegar.
 For example, a general all-purpose cleaner can be made from simply combining one cup of white vinegar with one cup of water.
 A simple solution that can handle most common kitchen and bathroom messes and yet is perfectly safe for the home and family.